 But mostly I just saw Will’s reluctance to seek romantic entanglements as reflective not as asexuality but by his wrongheaded belief that pain is something avoidable/to be avoided.

-Anonymous asked: I noticed multiple times in the novel that new paragraphs began with something like "andbutso," three words strung together.
+Anonymous said: I noticed multiple times in the novel that new paragraphs began with something like "andbutso," three words strung together.
 Was this intentional?

 Yeah, it’s a reference to David Foster Wallace’s Infinite Jest meant to indicate that my Will Grayson is fond of that book.
 Also I just like it as a conjunction.